Restore strength AND comfort

 What to Expect During Your Filling

-Getting a dental filling is a straightforward process designed to restore your tooth’s health and function with minimal discomfort.
-At our North York dental clinic, we use gentle techniques and advanced materials to ensure the best results.
+Getting a tooth filling North York is a straightforward process designed to restore your tooth’s health and function with minimal discomfort.
+At our North York dental clinic, our filling dentist North York team uses gentle techniques, composite fillings, and advanced materials for natural-looking results.

 Local Anesthetic

-A local anesthetic is used to numb the treatment area to prevent discomfort.
+A local anesthetic is used to numb the treatment area and help prevent discomfort during your filling appointment.
 For shallow cavities, this step may not be necessary.

 Decay Removal and Preparation

-The decayed portion of the tooth is gently removed using precise instruments.
-The area is then cleaned and prepared for the filling.
+The decayed portion of the tooth is gently removed through careful cavity removal.
+The area is then cleaned and prepared for dental restoration.

 Filling Placement

-The selected filling material is applied in layers and shaped to match your tooth’s natural form.
+The selected material, such as a composite resin filling, is applied in layers and shaped to match your tooth’s natural form.

 Finishing and Polishing

-The filling is hardened, smoothed, and polished for a natural look and comfortable bite.
+The filling is hardened, smoothed, and polished for a natural look, comfortable bite, and lasting tooth restoration treatment.

 What is normal and when to contact your dentist